The basic facts:

 Key Aspects of Zone 0:

-Applicability: Once finalized, the rules will apply immediately to new constructions in State Responsibility Areas and Very High Fire Hazard Severity Zones.
-Existing structures will have three years (some sources say 1 year) to achieve compliance.
+• Applicability: Once finalized, the rules will apply immediately to new constructions - and permitted improvements - in State Responsibility Areas and Local Responsibility Areas with Very High Fire Hazard Severity Zone ratings.
+Existing structures will have three years to achieve compliance.

 Stakeholders:

-Developing Zone 0 regulations involves collaboration among stakeholders, including CAL FIRE, the California Board of Forestry and Fire Protection, the Office of the State Fire Marshal, local governments, local fire agencies, and community organizations.
+Developing Zone 0 regulations involves collaboration among stakeholders, including CAL FIRE, the California Board of Forestry and Fire Protection, the Office of the State Fire Marshal, local governments, local fire agencies, insurance companies, electricity generators, and government/industry funded nonprofits.
 This collaborative approach is supposed to ensure that the regulations are practical and consider the diverse needs of California’s communities.
+What’s missing from this list?
+Homeowners!

 Addressing Concerns:

-The one-size-fits-all approach fails to recognize the vast differences between homes in rural environments and the relatively small lots found in our suburban communities.
-The new risk mitigation regulations (see current draft) should reflect these differences.
+A one-size-fits-all approach fails to recognize the vast differences between homes in rural environments and the relatively small lots found in suburban communities.
+The new risk mitigation regulations should reflect these differences.

 We are questioning the science behind the mandated removal of well irrigated, high moisture plants from Zone 0.
-Videos circulated by CAL FIRE and insurance companies appear to be staged using very low moisture dead vegetation crafted into the shape of small trees, creating the impression that irrigated plants are a significant reason for wind-blown-ember-ignited house fires.
+Videos circulated by CAL FIRE and insurance companies are staged using very low moisture vegetation, creating the impression that well irrigated plants are a major reason for ember ignited house fires.
+It appears that millions of Southern California homes will be forced to make expensive, potentially harmful modifications to their properties if these regulatons are adopted.

 Moving Forward: